aishide/Operating-System/README.md

 # Operating-System
 Operating Systems Lab Summary (2024–25)

+This report summarizes the practical work completed in the Operating Systems Lab during the academic session 2024–25.
+The lab focused on core operating system concepts such as process management, CPU scheduling, memory handling, and scripting through hands-on experiments using C and Bash on Ubuntu Linux.

+Practicals Performed
+1. Basic Linux Commands: Practiced essential Linux commands (ls, cd, pwd, etc.) to navigate the file system and manage files and directories effectively.
+2. Writing C Code in Linux: Used the vi editor to write and compile C programs directly within the Linux terminal.
+3. Foreground and Background Processes: Explored how processes run in the foreground and background using shell commands.
+4. fork() Function: Implemented the fork() system call to create child processes and observe process IDs and execution flows.
+5. FCFS Scheduling Algorithm: Developed a program for the First-Come, First-Served (FCFS) scheduling algorithm using gantt chart to study basic non-preemptive scheduling.
+6. SJF Scheduling Algorithm: Implemented the Shortest Job First (SJF) scheduling algorithm using gantt chart to minimize average waiting time and turnaround time.
+7. Priority Preemptive Scheduling: Wrote a program for Priority Scheduling with preemption using gantt chart to handle process execution based on dynamic priority values.
+8. Banker's Algorithm: Implemented the Banker's Algorithm to simulate deadlock avoidance through safe state checks during resource allocation.
+9. Shell Commands and Shell Scripting: Implemented basic shell commands and scripts.
+10. If-Else and Elif Conditions in Shell Scripts: Created decision-based shell scripts using if, else, and elif for branching logic.

+Learning Outcomes
+* Understood core OS principles such as process creation, scheduling algorithms, and deadlock avoidance.
+* Gained proficiency in writing and compiling C code in a Linux environment.
+* Developed skills to control and automate system tasks through shell scripting.
+* Learned practical applications of process and memory management techniques.

+Tools Used
+ > Programming Language: C
+ > Scripting Language: Bash
+ > Operating System: Ubuntu Linux
+ > Compiler: GCC

+Conclusion
+The Operating Systems Lab provided hands-on experience with fundamental OS concepts, fostering practical problem-solving skills through real-world implementations.
+It bridged the gap between theory and application, laying a strong foundation in system-level programming and process control.

 Instructor: Dr. Princy Diwan
 University: Symbiosis Institute of Technology, Nagpur

-This report summarizes the practical work completed in the Operating Systems Lab during the academic session 2024–25.
-The lab aimed to provide hands-on experience with key OS concepts like process management, CPU scheduling, memory management, and shell scripting.

-Practicals Performed:
-1. Basic Linux Commands: Executed common Ubuntu commands (ls, pwd, etc.) to understand file and directory operations.
-2. C Programming with vi Editor: Wrote and executed simple C programs using the vi editor.
-3. Process Creation: Used fork() in C to demonstrate parent-child process interaction.
-4. FCFS Scheduling: Implemented the First-Come, First-Served algorithm to understand basic scheduling.
-5. SJF Scheduling: Simulated Shortest Job First scheduling to optimize average waiting time.
-6. Priority Scheduling: Developed a program to schedule processes based on priority values.
-7. Banker’s Algorithm: Implemented deadlock avoidance using Banker's Algorithm to ensure safe resource allocation.
-8. Shell Commands & Scripting: Practiced shell scripts for automating tasks and implemented commands using C.
-9. If-Else in Shell Scripts: Created scripts using conditional statements to handle basic decision-making.

-Learning Outcomes:
-Understood core OS concepts including process scheduling and deadlock avoidance.

-Gained practical skills in system-level programming using C and Bash.

-Learned to automate tasks using shell scripting.

-Tools Used:
-Language: C
-Shell: Bash
-OS: Ubuntu Linux
-Compiler: GCC

-Conclusion:
-The lab offered foundational knowledge in operating systems through practical implementation, strengthening both conceptual understanding and programming skills.